SDM-TIB/Nds-WiDaX-mappings/README.md

    - Contribution to the implementation of the **FAIR principles** (Findable, Accessible, Interoperable, Reusable)
    - Establishment of an open, intelligently searchable data ecosystem

-## 🔗 Technical Foundation

-- [**Leibniz Data Manager (LDM)**](https://service.tib.eu/ldmservice) – Open-source service for managing, analyzing, and evaluating scientific data
-- **Semantic Web Technologies**: RDF, OWL, SPARQL
-- **Ontologies & Controlled Vocabularies** (e.g., from [TIB Terminology Service](https://terminology.tib.eu/))
-- **Named Entity Recognition (NER)** for semantic enrichment
-- **Federated Architecture** for scalable, decentralized data integration
-- **Open-Source Stack**: Python, RDFLib, SPARQL endpoints

-## 📌 Current Status
+## Current Status

-This repository currently contains **metadata mappings** from a selection of research data repositories in Lower Saxony.
+This repository currently contains metadata mappings from a selection of research data repositories in Lower Saxony.
 These mappings serve as the foundation for building a unified knowledge graph and will be expanded to include:

 - Full data harvesting pipeline (incl. open source code for all steps)
 - Semantic enrichment workflows (NER, ontology alignment)